yix90/yix90.github.io/_posts/2018-02-23-Predicting-Your-MBTI.md

 ---
 layout: post
-title: "Predicting Your MBTI"
+title: "Predicting your MBTI type using text data"
 date: 2018-02-23
 ---

-# Predicting your MBTI type using text data

 ## A brief introduction